la2050/archive/_projects/2014/block-la.md

     or city planning.
 To this extent, the work done by FOLD-IT is complementary but not overlapping to the research of ‘BLOCK’, and continues to be an influential reference in our development.
-  cost: "The development of the game needs to be strategized in a modular fashion.
-A video game can require a much larger budget than 100,000 USD, however we are approaching this project to work to that budget.\r\n \r\nThe development can be divided into four main categories:\r\n-Game development (Covered by Host and Collaborating institution)\r\n-Data collection and statistics.
-(1 new hire for the team)\r\n-Artwork (Covered by Host and Collaborating institution)\r\n-Community engagement and management (2 volunteers or hire members)\r\n-Advertising (campaign in coordination with community events)\r\n"
-  budget: "As presented in the breakdown above, many of the costs will be absorbed by the on-going research within USC Architecture and USC Game Innovation Lab, involving students and sessions as part of a research curriculum.\r\n\r\nHires:\r\n-Computer Science hire: 30,000 USD – 4 months.
-This hire is one of the fundamental elements to be able to evaluate the project and assess the indicators.
-The hire needs to be proficient in programming databases, collection of data and statistics, and supporting the game development with a strong computer science background.\r\n-Community Champions hire: 5,000 USD – 2 people that will work throughout the year taking the game to community events.
-The payment will be dedicated to individual events throughout the year.\r\n-University Fringe cost for all hires: 11,725 USD.
-33.5% of hire cost.\r\n\r\nSubtotal: 46,725 USD\r\n\r\nConsulting:\r\n-Game Development Support consultancy: 6,000 USD.
-This item will be employed to optimize and refine the game output to be fully accessible by a larger audience.
-This will enable us to export the game to multiple devices and increase the amount of simulations to be performed by the game.\r\n\r\nInfrastructure:\r\n-Community Infrastructure: 8,000 USD.
-A website design that would collect the gameplay data of players.
-It would function as a hub where the community can engage in forums and suggest ways of improving the game.
-This item also considers the payment for hosting of the collected data. \r\n\r\nSubtotal: 60,725\r\n\r\nUniversity Facilities and Administration costs: 39,167 USD 64.5% of costs.\r\n\r\nTotal: 99,892 USD.\r\n\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'